WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 ~~~

 To parse the manifest section, given its `sectionContents` and the `metadata`
-struct to fill in, the parser MUST do the following:
+map to fill in, the parser MUST do the following:

 1. Let `urlString` be the result of parsing `sectionContents` as a CBOR item
    matching the above `manifest` rule ({{parse-cbor}}.
 If `urlString` is an